Boynton Financial, LLC

 EliteGroup

-IRA Rollovers and Qualified Charitable Distributions: Today’s Slott Report Mailbag
+Eligible Designated Beneficiaries and Roth Conversions: Today’s Slott Report Mailbag

-By Andy Ives, CFP®, AIF® IRA Analyst For those who have 401(k)s or other retirement plans, the required beginning date (RBD) when required minimum distributions (RMDs) are officially “turned on” is April 1 of the year after the year a person turns age 73.
-This...
+By Andy Ives, CFP®, AIF® IRA Analyst When an IRA owner reaches the required beginning date (RBD), required minimum distributions (RMDs) are officially “turned on.”
+For IRAs, the RBD is April 1 of the year after the year the IRA owner turns age 73.
+If an IRA owner died...

-The 5-Year Clock and Qualified Charitable Distributions: Today’s Slott Report Mailbag
+Roth 5-Year Clocks and Spousal IRA Contributions: Today’s Slott Report Mailbag

 READY TO TAKE